More and more people want to buy clothes, cars, and other products from well-known brands.

 In conclusion, there are two main catalysts for the lavish purchase of well-known products, and this trend is absolutely negative.

-- The bar chart below gives information about the percentage of the population living in urban areas in the world and in different continents Summarize the information by selecting and reporting the main features and make comparisons where relevant 56
+- The map below shows the changes of a city between 1950 and present Summarize the information by selecting and reporting the main features and make comparisons where relevant 78

 - The picture below shows the process of making clothes from recycled plastic bottles Summarize the information by selecting and reporting the main features and make comparisons where relevant 11